Massold Clay Canyons

 The Claybank Brick Plant Historical Society purchased the 256 acre historic Clay Pits and wildlife area adjacent to the Claybank Brick Plant from Saskatchewan Environment Resource Management in 2001.
 In honour of the ‘Year of the Volunteer’ the Society decided to name the area after one of its dedicated volunteers and in this way honour all the Site’s volunteers past, present and future.

 Since this land has never been broken by farmers, many of the plants are indigenous to the area.
 Much of the landscape has been in place since the last glacial age, the Wisconsin, which retreated approximately 10,000 years ago from the Plains region.
 Despite, the similar landscape, there have been some major changes to the flora and fauna.
 For example, much of this land was probably covered in forests for a few thousand years, but as the climate became warmer and drier in the past 2,000 years, the forests began to disappear and the grasslands began to expand northward.
 Along with the changing flora, many of the animals where also becoming extinct.
 For example, when the first peoples came to north America approximately 12,000 years ago, much of the land far into the southern states was still covered over in ice.These people lived by hunting large woolly mammoths, woolly rhinos, and giant bison.
 These animals are now extinct, as is much of the fauna they needed to live on.
-Native peoples of 2-3,000 years ago, would subsist on both animals and plants.
+First Nations peoples of 2-3,000 years ago, would subsist on both animals and plants.
 In this area, there was no agriculture, so people lived by a method called “hunting and gathering”.
 As you can probably guess they hunted animals like Bison, deer, antelope and so forth.
 Not only did they hunt large animals but they hunted small animals like rabbits as well.
-Like people today, Native peoples had to eat their fruits and vegetables.
+Like people today, First Nations peoples had to eat their fruits and vegetables.
 But instead of going to the local grocery store, they would walk out onto the prairie and gather the fruits and vegetables that nature provided.
 Some of plants that we will see along the way include: crocus, sage, roses, cat-tails, willow, puffballs and other mushrooms, Buffalo-berries (yellow sweet peas), skunk cabbage and probably a few others.
 Plants like wild onions, yarrow, saskatoons, wild strawberries, gooseberries and so forth can be found in the surrounding area.
 Many of these plants were used as food, while other plant provided important medicines.

 For example, puffballs could be eaten, or when dried they were used to stop bleeding.
 The inside bark of Willow was used to make a tea which would relieve pain.
 In fact, willows produce acetacylic acid that is the main ingredient in Aspirin.
 Other plants like wild onions and sage were used as seasonings.
 Sage was also used for purification before and during different ceremonies.
 Berries like saskatoons, gooseberries, strawberries could be eaten off the bush or preserved and used later.
 Rosehips contain a high amount of Vitamin C, so they were eaten to prevent various diseases.
 Sometimes a ‘tea’ was made from the stems and parts of the root.
 This tonic could be used to treat eye inflammation.
 Even the damaged outer skin of some rosehips was used in a paste to treat burns.
-As we can see, Native peoples took advantage of what Mother Nature provided.
-Although it seems that there isn’t enough plants here to sustain anyone, we must remember that Native peoples of the Plains were nomadic.
+As we can see, First Nations peoples took advantage of what Mother Nature provided.
+Although it seems that there isn’t enough plants here to sustain anyone, we must remember that First Nations peoples of the Plains were nomadic.
 This means that they moved around a lot and that they would be gathering the plants from a number of localities in order to get a good supply of plants for medicines and so forth.

 What is geology?
 Geology is defined as” the science that investigates the planet on which we live, the rock of which it is made, and the history that it has had.
 Geology deals with the landscape and with mineral resources.
 It investigates the changes that have taken place over millions of years and the changes that are going on today…” (Gordon, 1976 p.1)Geology is responsible for the landscape we see around us.
 Geology is also responsible for where people live, the names of places, development of industry such as local potash plants and as is the case here, it is responsible for the development of the Claybank Brick Plant.
 If we look around, we see different coloured bands of soil; these bands are variant types of clays that are found throughout the Whitemud Formation.